Jason-Cooke/grunt-svgstore/README.md

 </html>
 ```

-Since `0.3.5` you can customise this by passing in a `string` that will be compiled via `handlebars` and used as a tempalte.
+Since `0.3.5` you can customise this by passing in a `string` that will be compiled via `handlebars` and used as a template.
 If it is a function this function is expected to take one parameter and return a string.

 The data passed to the template looks like this:
 ```js